MicrosoftDocs/azure-docs/articles/ai-studio/how-to/deploy-models-mistral.md

 Mistral Small is:

 * **A small model optimized for low latency**.
-Very efficient for high volume and low latency workloads.
+Efficient for high volume and low latency workloads.
 Mistral Small is Mistral's smallest proprietary model, it outperforms Mixtral-8x7B and has lower latency.
 * **Specialized in RAG**.
 Crucial information isn't lost in the middle of long context windows (up to 32K tokens).
 * **Strong in coding**.
 Code generation, review, and comments.
 Supports all mainstream coding languages.
 * **Multi-lingual by design**.
 Best-in-class performance in French, German, Spanish, Italian, and English.
 Dozens of other languages are supported.